Tamisiocaris

 Tamisiocaris (from Latin tamisium, sieve, and Greek karis, crab, shrimp) is a radiodont genus from the Cambrian period.
-The taxon was initially described in 2010 based on frontal appendages discovered from the Sirius Passet lagerstatte in northern Greenland and is also known from the Kinzers Formation in Pennsylvania.
+The taxon was initially described in 2010 based on frontal appendages discovered from the Sirius Passet lagerstatte in northern Greenland.
 A subsequent study by Vinther and colleagues in 2014 revealed that the frontal appendages were segmented and bore densely packed auxiliary spines, which were adapted to suspension feeding in a manner analogous to modern baleen whales.
 It is assigned to the family Tamisiocarididae, and is measured about 22.8–33.6 cm long.

+Life reconstruction of Tamisiocaris borealis alongside other organisms from the Sirius Passet.

 Phylogeny

 Tamisiocaris in cladogram after Vinther et al., 2014.